stan-dev/posteriordb/README.md

 4. Templates for different jsons can be found in content/templates and schemas in schemas (Note: these don't exist right now and will be added later)
 5. Prefix 'syn_' stands for synthetic data where the generative process is known and can be found in content/data-raw
 6. All data preprocessing is included in the data-raw folder
+7. Specific information for different PPL representations of models are included in the PPL syntax files as comments, not in the model.info.json files.

 ### Add a posterior to the database